-To see the video click on the link: A&H poster 2023:24 updated
+To see the programme click on the link: A&H poster 2023:24 updated

 From a time of pandemic, members look back over their time in PSNS and think about the future.
 Please contribute as well.
 Here’s how.
-Looking Back: Ornithology Bird Watching and the Birds of Perth and Kinross: A record of change Continue reading 2021 Looking Forward : Looking Back
+Looking Back: Ornithology and Botany Bird Watching and the Birds of Perth and Kinross: A record Continue reading 2021 Looking Forward : Looking Back

 “Black Devon Wetlands, RSPB Reserve,” Alison Leonard, RSPB A introduction to the development of this site and the variety of wildlife to found.
 A visit to view the site was promptly arranged, but failed to take place, a casualty of Continue reading 2019 November Talk